rust-lang/rust-wiki-backup/Proposal-for-channel-contracts.md

 Design
 ----------

-This proposal introduces point to point channels as the fundamental building block for Rust's communication.
-A channel consists of two endpoints, which are not copyable but may transfered between tasks.
-Each channel is governed by a contract, which specifies which messages are legal in which state.
+This proposal introduces point to point pipes to serve as the foundation for Rust's communication.
+A pipe consists of two endpoints, which are not copyable but may transfered between tasks.
+Each pipe is governed by a contract (or protocol), which specifies what messages are legal in which state.
 The type system is used to enforce that only legal messages are sent in each state.
 We can remain compatible with existing Rust message passing code by providing a library of common contracts.
-A simple ping-pong protocol would be specified as follows:
+As an example, a simple ping-pong protocol would be specified as follows:

 ```
 #proto pingpong {